mgajda/ouroboros-network/latency-sim/src/Latency.md

 This series is called $A^{*}$ and that makes latency distribution class of metrics *transitive closure semirings* [@TransitiveClosureSemirings].

+Note that making latency distributions a proper semiring requires appropriate definition of $\delta{}Q$ [@NetworkReliabilityNotSemirings]

-Note that this series converges to $ΔQ$ on a single shortest path between each two nodes.
+Also note that this series converges to $ΔQ$ on a single shortest path between each two nodes.
 That means that we may call this matrix $R_{min}(t)$, or optimal diffusion matrix.